Model M Screen Reader Keypad

 IBM - IBM Screen Reader/DOS Version 1.2 Brief Description of Announcement, Charges, and Availability (#292-364) [accessed 2023-03-08].

-), which was an ISA expansion card that added a PS/2 port specifically for the Screen Reader Keypad.
+), which was an 8-bit ISA expansion card that added a PS/2-like 6-pin mini-DIN port specifically for the Screen Reader Keypad.

-On 23rd June 1992, the Screen Reader line was shaken up again as v1.1 was announced to be replaced with IBM Screen Reader/DOS Version 1.2 and IBM Screen Reader/2 Version 1.0.
+On 23rd June 1992, the Screen Reader line was shaken up again as v1.1 was announced to be replaced with IBM Screen Reader/DOS Version 1.2 and a separate IBM Screen Reader/2 Version 1.0 would be released.
 IBM Screen Reader/DOS is the direct replacement for Screen Reader v1.1 as it's intended for [IBM] DOS only (version 3.3 or later) and follows the previous release's version nomenclature.
 It was made available on 30th June 1992 and continued recommending the same hardware components[9][9]

 IBM - IBM Screen Reader/DOS Version 1.2 Brief Description of Announcement, Charges, and Availability (#292-364) [accessed 2023-03-08].